-Top persons sorted by score
+Top person sorted by score

 The Prover-Account Top 20